 All beans have strings-all but the beans that we raise on our own place.
-I have eaten in the homes of the mights, and never yet have I encountered sandless spinach.
+I have eaten in the homes of the mighty, and never yet have I encountered sandless spinach.

 But the sand in the spinach that we raise-ah, just a trace of sand.
 A superior, far more edible sand.
-A kind healthy sand, to give strength and fiber to the system.
+A kind of healthy sand, to give strength and fiber to the system.

-As a favorite melody played in the evening brings based the memory of glad days, so those melodies in cansour beans and corn and spinach-carry to us, even into the twilight of winter, the summer hours that were, and are to be again.
+As a favorite melody played in the evening brings back the memory of glad days, so those melodies in cans-our beans and corn and spinach-carry to us, even into the twilight of winter, the summer hours that were, and are to be again.

 Hours when we woke up with bird notes in our ears and the fragrance of the rambler calling to us.
-And after breakfast, taking our hoe in hand, we went out to the little pint of land which a few weeks ago had been nothing, and which by our effort had become a part of the battle-line of Europe, a feeder of the world.
+And after breakfast, taking our hoe in hand, we went out to the little plot of land which a few weeks ago had been nothing, and which by our effort had become a part of the battle-line of Europe, a feeder of the world.

-The winters no longer have any terror for me: I can them short at either end.
+The winters no longer have any terror for me: I cut them short at either end.

-For the beans of last summer's canning carry the sumshine of that garden clear into February: and in February the seed catalogs arrive, with the scent and sunshine the garden to come.
+For the beans of last summer's canning carry the sunshine of that garden clear into February: and in February the seed catalogs arrive, with the scent and sunshine of the garden to come.

-I commend to you that system of robbing winter of terrors; I counsel you to start to-day to warm the shade places of your soul with the thought of next summer garden.
+I commend to you that system of robbing winter of its terrors; I counsel you to start to-day to warm the shaded places of your soul with the thought of next summer's garden.

-There is greater need for food this year than ever in the modern world-so you shall have the satisfaction of these whose duty is well done.
+There is greater need for food this year than ever in the modern world-so you shall have the satisfaction of those whose duty is well done.

-There will be better health for you in the digging-in that alone is reward enough.
+There will be better health for you in the digging-and that alone is reward enough.

-But, more than all, you shall have that special sense independence as you walk among the mass of your is pendent fellow men-the proud elevation of one who need not to ask of any man, since in his own cellar he hath been raised on his own good soil, bottled by his own right has Bruce Barton, Editor
+But, more than all, you shall have that special sense of independence as you walk among the mass of your dependent fellow men-the proud elevation of one who needs not to ask of any man, since in his own cellar he hath beans, raised on his own good soil, bottled by his own right hand.
+Bruce Barton, Editor.